vburlbl/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 No captcha, no spam comments, no spam registrations, no spam contact emails, no spam trackbacks.
-Cloud, premium, CAPTCHA less antispam for WordPress.
+Cloud, CAPTCHA less, premium antispam for WordPress.

 == Description ==
 No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.